kyleu/projectile/doc/src/technology.md

 ## Technology

-A GraphQL schema is provided, accessible in the administration section.

 Projectile relies on a whole lot of tremendous open source projects.
 Here's a few of them.

 * [Scala](http://www.scala-lang.org)